 We had lunch at Chunsimine after our visit to the "Mysterious Road" at the central northern part of Jeju Island.
 Chunsimine is known for the grilled cutlassfish or hairtail fish.
 Cutlassfish is a long-bodied marine fish having a whiplike scaleless body and sharp teeth.
 That was my first experience of eating a grilled cutlassfish.

 After visiting Hanhwa Aqua Planet Aquarium, my niece took us to a small restaurant.
 This restaurant is tucked in a back lane and the compound perimeter fence and the small entrance is well camouflaged by plants, creepers and vines.
-It was therefore difficult to identify in the first glance.
+It was therefore difficult to identify it in the first glance.
 Once inside, we chose a table at the centre of this medium size restaurant.

 The main dishes we ordered are Korean pancakes, porridge, beef, raw prawns and raw abalone.